 While the warning labels required by federal law can be helpful, they are by no means foolproof.
 Though it is necessary to take such labels seriously, realizing that DANGER or POISON indicate high toxicity, corrosive qualities, or extreme flammability and WARNING or CAUTION indicate moderate or slight hazard, it is just as necessary to remember that labels can wear off or be covered and that babies and young children cannot read.
 Toxins may also be stored in improperly labeled or unlabeled containers.

-Clearly, in spite of any and all precautions, personal injuries occur, frequently because of the negligence or malice of another person, company or corporation.
+Unfortunately, in spite of any and all precautions, personal injuries do occur, frequently because of the negligence or malice of another person, company or corporation.
 If another is responsible for your injury, you need a competent personal injury attorney at your side to vigorously defend your rights.